nwabuezenonso/learning-react_native/myproject/readMe.md

  A map function cycle through the array and returns each function in the array and a style prop is a way to style a component

  A view style can not pass down to a text

+ OnchangeText atomatically takes in the value of the text field.